Mrigendra-14/ETL_Demo_BulkLoader/ETL_Demo_BulkLoader/Exercise-5/ReadMe.md

     TotalDue MONEY
 );

---Step 3 — Now here we are Creating the SQL Transformer Stored Procedure --This is the main transformation procedure.
+**--Step 3 â€” Now here we are Creating the SQL Transformer Stored Procedure** --This is the main transformation procedure.

 --In this procedure, we have used 6 table only, i.e stg_Customer, stg_Person, stg_EmailAddress, stg_SalesOrderHeader, stg_SalesTerritory and trn_MarketingCustomer.